keystonejs/keystone/docs/content/docs/guides/images-and-files.md

 You can use them to manage images and/or files from within Keystone.
 This guide will show you how to configure images and files in your Keystone schema backed with [Amazon S3 Storage](https://aws.amazon.com/s3/), and thereby guide you on how you could setup a similar setup with a different storage provider.

-## How asset storage works in Keystone

-Keystone's file and image fields accept a `storage` object that defines how files are uploaded, deleted and how to get a URL to the file which Keystone returns over the GraphQL API.

 ## Storage with Amazon S3

+Image and file fields accept a `storage` object that can define the functions for how assets will be uploaded, deleted and linked when interacting with Keystone's GraphQL API.
-This example shows you could setup Keystone to store images in a public S3 bucket and files in a private S3 bucket.
+This example shows an example of how you could store public images in a public S3 bucket, and private files in a private S3 bucket.

 ```typescript
 import { list } from '@keystone-6/core'